 Faculty in the Religion Department at Boston University.
 Laura's research focuses on Buddhist material culture, with a particular emphasis on the role of embodiment and emotion in the production of religious belief.
 Her research interests also include Buddhist art and aesthetics, Tibetan Buddhism in the United States, and the impact of so-called “modernity” discourse on the study of Tibet.

 Dr. Charles Haynes

-Social studies teacher, teaching coach, and Program Director at the Lyons Community School, a small public school in East Williamsburg, Brooklyn.
-Jody has taught for nearly 20 years, and regularly teaches a Field Studies course that uses the cultural resources of New York City as a way to understand the world.
+Social studies teacher and teaching coach at the Essex Street Academy on Manhattan's Lower East Side, and formerly at the Lyons Community School in East Williamsburg, Brooklyn.
+Jody has taught for nearly 20 years, including a Field Studies course that uses the cultural resources of New York City as a way to understand the world.
 She is a graduate of the Religious Worlds institute.